haandol/honey/README.md

     return robot.brain.get(key)
 ```

-then, Hongmoa would say `this` to the channel
+then, Honey would say `this` to the channel

 ### Register your app